hanscappelle/energy-dash/README.md

 ## DONE

+* deploy on heroku or provide instructions on how to deploy it there
 * provide local storage config in frontend
 * create controls for resolutions, use http://www.yearofmoo.com/2012/10/more-angularjs-magic-to-supercharge-your-webapp.html#more-about-loops
 * fix watch for scripts